 In late 2015, a General Services Administration (GSA) team made up of USAGov staff and 18F (a technology team within GSA) started the Federal Front Door - an initiative to improve the interactions between the government and the public.
-The team carried out inperson interviews during a six-week discovery phase to learn more about how users access government information.
-The team published a final report and launched an eight-part blog series on blog.USA.gov to share the findings.
+The team carried out in-person interviews during a six-week discovery phase to learn more about how users access government information.1 The team published a final report and launched an eight-part blog series on blog.USA.gov to share the findings.

 As for concrete web developments, the USAGov blog itself was created in late 2015.2 The blog announces updates to USA.gov, showcases new ideas and initiatives, and highlights relevant articles, events, and resources for users.
-On 23 September 2015, the USAGov team launched vote.USA.gov, an online tool to connect the public with voter registration information.3 In January 2016, a new exploratory landing page was launched with a user-friendly interface and an English-Spanish toggle.4 In March 2016, USAGov shared its Snapchat account with the public to better connect with younger people on social media.5

-According to the government self-assessment, GSA is collaborating with the Small Business Administration and the Department of Commerce to merge the information and services of Business.USA.gov with the USA.gov platform to reduce duplication across .gov websites.
+On 23 September 2015, the USAGov team launched vote.USA.gov, an online tool to connect the public with voter registration information.3 In January 2016, a new exploratory landing page was launched with a user-friendly interface and an English-Spanish toggle.4 In March 2016, USAGov shared its Snapchat account with the public to better connect with younger people on social media.5 and the Department of Commerce to merge the information and services of Business.USA.gov with the USA.gov platform to reduce duplication across .gov websites.
 This was also announced on Blog.USA.gov in a post from 29 June 2016, with more information promised through the summer.
 At the time of writing, however, the June post is the only mention of this project and there is no reference to it on the Business.USA.gov site.